chucknewmanjr/PerformanceExperiment/README.md

 To improve performance, you might try some of the following.
 - Process fewer rows per loop.
 - Move the select statement out of the transaction.
+- Use table hints to change the locking.
-- Use a READ COMMITTED SNAPSHOT transation isolation level.
+- Use a different transaction isolation level.
+(Try READ COMMITTED SNAPSHOT).
 - Use a table partition on all the tables with a UserID.
--